hojahoja/Gem-Poacher/documentation/user_manual.md

 ### Database settings

-The Database is used for storing player high scores.
+The Database is used for storing players' high scores.
 The file is found inside `src/database`.

-You can choose the database name by adjusting the name with database path.
+You can choose the database name by adjusting the name in the ´database path´ variable.
-Name and extension don't really matter as long as there is it in some kind of format with a dot in the middle.
-Make sure to run `Poetry run invoke create-databse` if you want to create a new database.
+Name and extension don't really matter as long as is it in some kind of format with a dot in the middle.
+Make sure to run `Poetry run invoke create-database` if you want to create a new database.

 If you just want to rename an old functioning one